dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 - <ADD SOME RELATED POSTS FROM AUTH0'S BLOG>
 ---

-In this article I'm going to explain how Java evolves over time.
-I'm going to define some important acronyms—like JDK, JRE, JSR, JEP, etc—and show how they interact together to compose one of the most used platforms in the world.
-In the end I'll provide an infographic that illustrate this process.
+**TL;DR:** In this article I'm going to explain the most important Java acronyms and how they interact to make Java evolve over time.
+First I'm going to introduce how the platform is divided—explaining what are the differences between Java ME, Java SE and Java EE—and then I'm going to define some important acronyms like: JDK, JRE, JCP, JSR, JEP, etc. I will also provide a brief explanation of how most of these acronyms interact in the Java world.

 ## Java Editions

-Before diving into the details of how Java evolves, it's important to understand what its main pieces are.
+Before diving into Java acronyms, it's important to understand what are the main pieces of the platform.
 Java is distributed in three different editions: *Java Standard Edition* (Java SE), *Java Enterprise Edition* (Java EE) and *Java Micro Edition* (Java ME).

 *Java Micro Edition* was created focusing applications running on embedded and mobile devices in the Internet of Things.
 This edition is not, by far, as popular as its siblings and will not be the focus of this article, although it also [evolves based on the same process](http://www.oracle.com/technetwork/java/javame/tech/jcp-jsp-140210.html).